Water-Based Polyurethane Application – What You’ll Need

 The best advice I can give you for applying water-based polyurethane perfectly is to just get it on and leave it alone.

-It will look very messy when you put it on, but water-based poly has an amazing ability to level itself out and dry smooth.
+It will look very messy when you put it on, but water-based poly has an amazing ability to level itself out and dry smoothly.
 That is, only if you let it.

 The more brushing you do, the messier it will come out in the end.
 It’s a tough skill to master, but once you do, it’s a cinch to apply perfectly!